Electron-Minecraft-Launcher/EML-AdminTool/README.md

 ### How to install?

 You have to use a compatible **Website** host.
 You'll need at last 2 MB for the EML AdminTool.
 But, in practice, at last 1 or 2 GB is better, for Game files hosting.
-Your Website need also to be able to execute **PHP 7** (not PHP 8).
+Your Website need also to be able to execute **PHP 8.1**.

 See the [Releases](https://github.com/GoldFrite/EML-AdminTool/releases) and download the last one.
 Then, unzip the folder and place the content at the **root** of your website (with a FTP Client, like [WinSCP](https://winscp.net) or [FileZilla](https://filezilla-project.org)).